shreya1sharma/ShreyaSharma/_posts/2019-02-04-lessons-from-the-first-job copy.markdown

 23. Keep a planner for the entire year to plan and track your goals, habits, achievements and anything you want to log.
 24. Do check all your organizational systems per month.
 25. First clearly define your goal and milestones and then start any development/implementation.
+26. Start things passionately with a vision in mind and also complete them beautifully.